 Financial Terms Explained for Beginners — A Plain English Glossary

-This is a working glossary of the financial terms that show up most often in everyday adult life — explained the way they should have been explained the first time.
-It is not exhaustive.
-It is the small set worth knowing first.
+What follows is a working glossary of the financial terms that show up most often in everyday adult life — explained the way they should have been the first time.
+Not exhaustive.
+The small set worth knowing first.

 Why a financial terms glossary matters

 According to the Consumer Financial Protection Bureau, financial vocabulary is one of the biggest barriers to consumer understanding.
-Their research finds that people who can correctly define common terms — interest, principal, APR, compound interest — make measurably better borrowing and saving decisions than people who only recognise the words without understanding them.
+The CFPB's 2022 Financial Well-Being report found that people who can correctly define common terms — interest, principal, APR, compound interest — make measurably better borrowing and saving decisions than people who only recognise the words without understanding them.

-The pattern is consistent across studies.
-Recognition is not the same as understanding.
+Recognition isn't the same as understanding.
 Hearing "compound interest" used in a podcast and being able to actually explain what it does are different skills.
-The first does not lead to better decisions; the second does.
+The first doesn't lead to better decisions; the second does.

 This glossary covers about twenty terms grouped into categories.
-If you are starting from scratch, our companion piece on what financial literacy actually means gives the broader context for why this vocabulary matters.
+If you're starting from scratch, our companion piece on what financial literacy actually means gives the broader context for why this vocabulary matters.

 Income and earning

-Gross income.
-The total amount earned before any deductions — taxes, retirement contributions, health insurance, and so on.
-The number on the top of a paycheck.
+Gross income is the total amount earned before any deductions — taxes, retirement contributions, health insurance, and so on.
+It's the number on the top of a paycheck.

-Net income.
-What actually arrives in your bank account after all deductions are taken.
+Net income is what actually arrives in your bank account after all deductions are taken.
 Sometimes called "take-home pay."
-This is the number to budget against.
+It's the number to budget against.

-Pay stub.
-The document attached to a paycheck that itemises gross income, deductions, and net income.
-Reading one carefully is one of the most useful financial-literacy exercises.
+A pay stub is the document attached to a paycheck that itemises gross income, deductions, and net income.
+Reading one carefully is one of the most useful financial-literacy exercises an adult can do.

-W-2 form.
-A U.S. tax form an employer issues each January summarising the previous year's wages and taxes withheld.
-Used when filing income taxes.
+A W-2 form is a U.S. tax form an employer issues each January summarising the previous year's wages and taxes withheld.
+It's used when filing income taxes.

-1099 form.
-A U.S. tax form for non-employee income — freelance, contract, gig work.
+A 1099 form is a U.S. tax form for non-employee income — freelance, contract, gig work.
 The recipient is responsible for paying their own income and self-employment taxes.

 Saving and spending

-Budget.
-A plan for how income will be allocated across needs, wants, and savings during a given period — usually a month.
+A budget is a plan for how income will be allocated across needs, wants, and savings during a given period — most commonly a calendar month aligned with paydays.

-Sinking fund.
-Money set aside for a specific known future expense — a holiday, a car repair, an annual insurance premium.
-Different from an emergency fund because the expense is expected.
+A sinking fund is money set aside for a specific known future expense — a holiday, a car repair, an annual insurance premium.
+It's different from an emergency fund because the expense is expected.

-Net worth.
-The total value of what you own (assets) minus the total of what you owe (liabilities).
-A snapshot of overall financial position.
-Covered in detail in our piece on what net worth is and how to calculate it.
+Net worth is the total value of what you own (assets) minus the total of what you owe (liabilities).
+A snapshot of overall financial position, covered in detail in our piece on what net worth is and how to calculate it.

 Debt and credit

-Interest.
-The cost of borrowing money, expressed as a percentage of the principal.
-Same mechanism applies to savings — interest is the return paid by the bank for keeping money on deposit.
+Interest is the cost of borrowing money, expressed as a percentage of the principal.
+The same mechanism applies to savings — interest is the return paid by the bank for keeping money on deposit.
 See our deeper explainer on what an interest rate actually is.

-APR (Annual Percentage Rate).
-The interest rate plus most fees, expressed annually.
-APR is usually higher than the stated interest rate because it captures the full cost of borrowing.
-U.S. lenders are required to disclose APR for most consumer credit products under the Truth in Lending Act.
+APR (Annual Percentage Rate) is the interest rate plus most fees, expressed annually.
+APR runs higher than the stated interest rate because it captures the full cost of borrowing.
+U.S. lenders are required to disclose APR for most consumer credit products under the Truth in Lending Act of 1968.
 We cover the difference more thoroughly in what is APR vs interest rate.

-Compound interest.
-Interest calculated on both the principal and the previously earned (or owed) interest.
+Compound interest is interest calculated on both the principal and the previously earned (or owed) interest.
 Over short periods compounding has little effect; over decades it has an enormous one.
 Often described as "interest on interest."

-Credit score.
-A three-digit number that summarises how reliably a person has handled past borrowing.
+A credit score is a three-digit number that summarises how reliably a person has handled past borrowing.
 In the United States the most common scoring model (FICO) ranges from 300 to 850.

-Credit utilization.
-The percentage of available credit a person is using on revolving accounts (mostly credit cards).
-High utilization typically lowers credit scores; under 30% is the commonly cited general guideline.
+Credit utilization is the percentage of available credit a person is using on revolving accounts (mostly credit cards).
+High utilization lowers credit scores; under 30% is the commonly cited guideline, with FICO research suggesting under 10% is optimal.

 Investing

-Return.
-The gain or loss on an investment over a period of time, usually expressed as a percentage.
-A 7% annual return means an investment grew by 7% over one year.
+Return is the gain or loss on an investment over a period of time, expressed as a percentage.
+A 7% annual return means an investment grew by 7% over one year — close to the long-run inflation-adjusted return of the S&P 500 since 1928.

-Index fund.
-An investment fund that holds the same securities as a market index (like the S&P 500) in roughly the same proportions, aiming to match the index's performance rather than beat it.
+An index fund is an investment fund that holds the same securities as a market index (like the S&P 500) in roughly the same proportions, aiming to match the index's performance rather than beat it.

 Tax and insurance

-Premium.
-The amount paid (usually monthly) to an insurance company in exchange for coverage.
-Pays for the policy regardless of whether claims are made.
+A premium is the amount paid (most often monthly) to an insurance company in exchange for coverage.
+It pays for the policy regardless of whether claims are made.

-Deductible.
-The amount the policyholder must pay out of pocket on an insurance claim before the insurance company starts paying.
-Higher deductible usually means lower premium and vice versa.
+A deductible is the amount the policyholder must pay out of pocket on an insurance claim before the insurance company starts paying.
+Higher deductible means lower premium and vice versa.

-Copay.
-A fixed amount the policyholder pays for a covered service, separate from the deductible — most often seen in health insurance.
+A copay is a fixed amount the policyholder pays for a covered service, separate from the deductible — most often seen in health insurance.

 How to use this glossary